Reporting Abuse In Georgia Nursing Homes

 Call the police.
 Elder abuse is a serious crime in Georgia, and if you suspect your loved one may be a victim of a crime, the police need to be involved.
 Contact the local police in the town where the nursing home is located, and be sure to request copies of any reports or other documents they prepare.

 Contact a nursing home abuse attorney.
 While state agencies play a very important role in investigating and addressing suspected abuse and neglect in nursing homes, it's important to remember that their priority is to handle the abusers, not to advocate for victims.
-The Law Office of George S. Johnson will be your advocate, seeking justice for your family.
-As your attorney, George S. Johnson will conduct his own investigation and fight for the compensation and closure you need.
+Johnson Greer Law Group will be your advocate, seeking justice for your family.
+We will conduct our own investigation and fight for the compensation and closure you need.

 We understand that you may be feeling confused and overwhelmed if you believe your loved one has been abused in a nursing home.
 That's why you need to reach out for help right away.
 Report the abuse and contact our law firm right away.
 We'd be honored to meet with you for a free, confidential consultation.